 The description captured in the running 38.304 CR [1] is as follows:

 The UE may be configured by upper layers and/or RRC with an extended DRX (eDRX) cycle TeDRX, CN and/or TeDRX, RAN.
 The UE operates in eDRX for CN paging in RRC_IDLE or RRC_INACTIVE states if the UE is configured for eDRX by upper layers and eDRX-AllowedIdle is signalled in SIB1.
-The UE operates in eDRX for RAN paging in RRC_INACTIVE state if the UE is configured for eDRX by RAN and eDRX-AllowedInactive is signalled in SIB1.
+If the UE is configured for eDRX by [ran-ExtendedPagingCycle-r18] and eDRX-AllowedInactive-r18 is signalled in SIB1, the UE operates in eDRX (with an eDRX cycle longer than 1024 radio frames) for RAN paging in RRC_INACTIVE state.
+Otherwise (UE is not configured for eDRX by [ran-ExtendedPagingCycle-r18] or eDRX-AllowedInactive-r18 is not signalled in SIB1), the UE operates in eDRX (with an eDRX cycle no longer than 1024 radio frames) for RAN paging in RRC_INACTIVE state if the UE is configured for eDRX by ran-ExtendedPagingCycle-r17 and eDRX-AllowedInactive-r17 is signalled in SIB1.
 If the UE operates in eDRX with an eDRX cycle no longer than 1024 radio frames, it monitors POs as defined in 7.1 with configured eDRX cycle.
 Otherwise, a UE operating in eDRX monitors POs as defined in 7.1 during a periodic Paging Time Window (PTW) configured for the UE.
 The PTW is UE-specific and is determined by a Paging Hyperframe (PH), a starting position within the PH (PTW_start) and an ending position (PTW_end).
 PH, PTW_start and PTW_end are given by the following formula:

 The description captured in the running 38.331 CR [2] is as follows: